TDT (TV station): News

 In 2012, the station began airing short local news updates produced by Southern Cross Austereo from their studios in Canberra.
 Production was moved to Southern Cross' Hobart newsroom in October 2018 where they adopted a similar look to the network-produced local bulletins broadcast on Southern Cross' mainland Nine affiliate stations.
+The Tasmania updates are currently presented by Madeline Kerr.

-As a Network 10 affiliate, TDT simulcasts the hour and a half-long 10 News First Melbourne from ATV-10 presented weekdays by Jennifer Keyte as well as their weekend bulletins from TEN-10.
+As a Network 10 affiliate, TDT simulcasts the hour and a half-long 10 News Melbourne from ATV-10 presented weekdays by Jennifer Keyte as well as their national weekend bulletins.

 TDT used to simulcast the hour-long Nine News Melbourne from GTV-9 when it was a Nine affiliate presented weekdays by Peter Hitchener as well as their weekend bulletins.

 Availability

 TDT is simulcast in digital standard definition and 1080p high definition (10 HD).
 TDT is broadcast in most areas across Tasmania.
-TDT is an affiliate of Network 10, also broadcasts most of 10's sub-channels (10 Bold, 10 Peach and 10 Shake) and carries their branding and most programs.
+TDT is an affiliate of Network 10, also broadcasts most of 10's sub-channels (10 Comedy, 10 Drama and Nickelodeon) and carries their branding and most programs.